FreaKzero/brackets-swatcher/README.md

     * Filter for Swatches in Bottombar via LESS variable names
     * Codehint Support (LESS Files only)

-* Blacklists for Variable Names
-    * User defined Blacklists
-    * Blacklist Sets

-### Planned Features / TODO
-* More Blacklist Sets (Foundation, Twitter Bootstrap 2)

-### Known Bugs
-* Background Images filtered fronm @variable:@variable dont show up

-### What means "Cant generate Swatches due to an not parseable @var:@var assignment" ?
-This was a common Problem with the old filter Function so you were **forced** to use the Blacklists in the Swatcher-Settings Menu.

-**Since Swatcher Version 0.3.1 this Problem dont exists anymore - Please update Swatcher via Brackets Extension Manager.**

  **Author** [FreaKzero](https://github.com/freakzero)
  **Extension for** [Brackets.io](http://brackets.io)